SteffRhes/dev_env_vim/README.md

 The build and run bash scripts assume podman, but docker works equally fine.

-A ~~caveat~~ trade-off is that only the current folder (and hence its subfolders) is mounted into the container, so opening a file from another parent folder is not possible.
+A ~~caveat~~ feature is that only the current folder (and hence its subfolders) is mounted into the container, so opening a file from another parent folder is not possible.

 ### how to use